-Defined Contribution Qualified Plan
+Defined Contribution Qualified Plan - All NEOs

-The Named Executive Officers, as well as most U.S. salaried employees, are also entitled to participate in the Visteon Investment Plan, Visteon's investment and savings plan.
+The Named Executive Officers, as well as most U.S. salaried employees, are also entitled to participate in the Visteon Investment Plan (Visteon's 401(k) investment and savings plan).
 The amounts that may be deferred are limited by the Code.
 From January 1, 2012, the Company matched employee contributions of up to 6% of pay at a rate of 100% of the employee's eligible contributions.
 Amounts deferred for each Named Executive Officer are reflected in the "Salary" column of the above "Summary Compensation Table."

-Savings Parity and Amended SERP Plans
+Nonqualified Defined Contribution Plans (Savings Parity and Amended SERP) - All NEOs